johnfburkhart/brain-tumor-classification-segmentation/README.md

 This repository serves to show the code I wrote for performing image preprocessing, model building, and model evaluation.
 An overview of the repository's structure can be found in the [Directory Structure](#directory-structure) section of this README.

 ## Data Preprocessing and EDA
-We sourced the data from a Kaggle post and downloaded it to our local machines to proceeded with EDA and data preprocessing.
-We began by splitting the data into training and testing data, and found the following class distribution for each dataset:
+We began by splitting the data into training and test sets and found the following class distribution:

 | Class | Training | Testing |
 |-------|----------|---------|